elleem/reading-notes/401/reading17.md

 3. What is Playwright, and how does it assist in web scraping tasks?
 Provide an example of a use case where Playwright would be particularly beneficial.

+Playwright is an open-source automation library for web testing and scraping tasks.
+It provides a high-level API to control web browsers, including Chromium, Firefox, and WebKit.
+Playwright allows developers to write automated tests and perform web scraping tasks with a single, consistent API that works across multiple browsers.

+Price scraping

+`from playwrite.sync_api import sync-playwrite`

+`with sync_playwrite() as p:`

+  `brower = p.chromium.launch(headless=False, slow_mo= 50)`

+  `page = browser.new_page()`

+  `page.goto('site address')`

+  query selector to use CSS, load the page, capture parts of the HTML and send to beautiful soup

+  easy way is using `page.innner.html()`

+  using the chrome dev tools to find the tags that he needs.

+  `page.is_visible()`

 ### Python Playwrite Tutorial for Beginners

 ### Beautiful Soup